Diego Milito has announced his desire to sign a new contract with Inter ahead of the last six months of his existing deal.

-He says his own physical well being is his primary concern at present rather than any impending talks over a new deal.
+And he says his own physical wellbeing is his primary concern at present rather than any impending talks over a new deal.

-"I don't think what will happen in June.
-I live in the moment, and the only thing that interests me is to come back playing," he said.
+He explained: "I don't think what will happen in June.
+I live in the moment and the only thing that interests me is to come back playing."

-Speculation has suggested that Milito may not be offered a new deal by coach Walter Mazzarri, resulting in rumors linking him with a return to his homeland and former club Racing – with whom he made over 100 appearances for between 1999 and 2003.
+Speculation has suggested that Milito may not be offered a new deal by coach Walter Mazzarri, resulting in rumours linking him with a return to his homeland and former club Racing – whom he made over 100 appearances for between 1999 and 2003.